audrkendr/slackbot/README.md

 # Standup Bot: A DX Case Study

-This repository serves as a technical case study and developer experience audit of the Slack Bolt framework.
-The project implements a simple "Standup Bot" to evaluate the onboarding journey, authentication patterns, and API integration workflows for new developers.
+> This repository serves as a technical case study and functional tool built with Slack Bolt framework.
+The project implements a simple "Standup Bot" to evaluate the onboarding journey, authentication patterns, and API integration workflows for developers.

 ## 🔍 DX Observations & Feedback

-During the implementation of this project, I identified several opportunities to enhance the developer onboarding experience.
+During the implementation of this project, I identified opportunities to enhance the developer onboarding experience.
 These observations are framed with the goal of minimizing time-to-integration for new users.

 | Observation                            | Recommended Enhancement                                                                                                                                                                                                                                                                                                                                                          |
 | :------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |